mohitpai/journey-optimizer.en/help/using/action/consent.md

 ## Important notes {#important-notes}

-* To refresh policies in a custom action positionned in a journey, your journey must have no errors.
+* To refresh policies in a custom action positioned in a journey, your journey must have no errors.
-* If you added added conditions and other actions after the custom action, the profile will continue the journey event if he was excluded by a consent policy in the custom action.
+* If you added conditions and other actions after the custom action, the profile will continue the journey even if he was excluded by a consent policy in the custom action.

 There are two types of latency when using consent policies: